Stevieag/stevieag.github.io/_posts/2023-06-01-when-it-goes-tits-up.markdown

   Imagine, you have created a huge script, spent days perfecting it, adding output to indicate errors, monitored it, tweaking it and then it run on the live system.... **BOOM** It doesn't behave as expected but due to your hard work, the output identifies the issue, the safety blanket you put in place means that it can be remedied quickly but it will mean the issue does effect a number of people temporarily.
 So, here we go.

   *Type 1*:
-  Hey ive seen this error, and they are happy to back off while it is fixed, even extending the offer **privately** of help if needed.
+  Hey ive seen this error!!!, and they are happy to back off while it is fixed, even extending the offer **privately** of help if needed.
   These people are great, admittedly their mood may change and become a little less patient if the issue becomes a longer issue yet understand that if it does become large, it will become a large issue that will not be helped by them getting gnarly

   *Type 2*: